mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 - to identify roles through repeated patterns of interactions
 - to reflect on the thesis questions

+Analysis was in different forms, and drew on additional forms of data gathering.

+- Broad dipping into sessions via 360 video, advantages, focusing on community interactions, disadvantages of
+- Transcription and annoation of video capture footage in parallel with 360 data
+- Coding of sections of video to both emergent themes and themes relating to the reseearch questions.

+NOTE - Import more from the post of 2024- 05 - 08 - in diary.

+### 3 planes approach - noting tensions and behaviours

-LATER - Following the approach of Morcom [@morcom_scaffolding_2014] I drew on Rogoff's  [-@rogoff_observing_1995] three planes of sociocultural activity used to help understand activity in a Community of Learners.
+Following the approach of Morcom [@morcom_scaffolding_2014] I drew on Rogoff's  [-@rogoff_observing_1995] three planes of sociocultural activity used to help understand activity in a Community of Learners.

+I created an excel spreadsheet and noted behaviour and tentions that emerged in transcription and coding.

 ## Detailed transcription of video sources